qmtoaster/patches/cos8/3.3.7/README.md

-This is a clean up of the previous patch: qt-smtp-tls13.patch replaced by qt-smtp-tls13-v2.patch
+This is a clean up of the previous patch: qt-smtp-tls13.patch<br>
+      replaced by<br>
+   qt-smtp-tls13-v2.patch<br>
 <a href="https://github.com/qmtoaster/patches/tree/master/cos8/3.3.6">3.3.6 Patches</a>

 Patches Applied:<br>